mcasimir/mobile-angular-ui-website/src/docs/1.2/modules/components/scrollable-areas.md

-### Scrollable
+#### Scrollable

-First of all: one thing you'll always have to deal with approaching mobile web app development is scroll and `position:fixed` bugs.
+One thing you'll always have to deal with approaching mobile web app development is scroll and `position:fixed` bugs.

 Due to the lack of support in some devices fixed positioned elements may bounce or disappear during scroll.
 Also mobile interaction often leverages horizontal scroll eg. in carousels or sliders.